-* This page is for Consumers *
+* This is the Consumer Version. *

 Being Admitted to the Hospital

 People are admitted to a hospital when they have a serious or life-threatening problem (such as a heart attack).
 They also may be admitted for less serious disorders that cannot be adequately treated in another place (such as at home or in an outpatient surgery center).
 A doctor—the primary care doctor, a specialist, or an emergency department doctor—determines whether people have a medical problem serious enough to warrant admission to the hospital.